Highlights from 2020 Global Forum Session:

 The law is an incredibly powerful tool in the protection of refugees, asylum-seekers, stateless persons and others forcibly displaced, and it is key in the search for solutions to their displacement.
 Yet, too often, refugee and other forcibly displaced communities – and those that serve them – lack the ability to access legal services to address their legal needs.

 Recognizing this, at the inaugural Global Refugee Forum (GRF), 28 law firms, bar associations and corporations pledged to support efforts to protect and find solutions for refugees and others forcibly displaced in solidarity with each other and other stakeholders as part of a multi-stakeholder and partnership approach.
-Among other pledges, the commitment of law firms to provide 127,000 pro bono hours was highlighted in the opening plenary of the GRF and has been lauded globally.
+Among other pledges made then, the commitment of law firms to provide 127,000 pro bono hours was highlighted in the opening plenary of the GRF and has been lauded globally.
 55 legal and community empowerment organizations also pledged to collaborate in the initiative.
 It is estimated that the current commitments could provide legal aid to over 43,000 refugees around the world.

 At the heart of the pledge, is a commitment to initiate and engage in ongoing dialogue among the global legal community, including lawyers, law firms, in-house counsel, law societies, bar association, NGOs and other relevant stakeholders, in order to better leverage material and increase resources.